MuscularSloth/Snipets/README.md

-# Just set of useful Snipets mostly for Wordpress, Woocommerce
+# Just set of useful Snipets mostly for Wordpress and Woocommerce